-- Examine the lifter's structure for visual damage. - Examine the vacuum system (including vacuum pads, fittings and hoses) for visual damage. - Examine the air filter for conditions requiring service (see AIR FILTER MAINTENANCE to follow). - Perform the Vacuum Test to follow. - Check for unusual vibrations or noises while operating the lifter. - If the lifter is equipped with a Remote Control System, perform the REMOTE CONTROL SYSTEM TEST to follow.
+- Examine the lifter's structure for visual damage. - Examine the vacuum system (including vacuum pads, fittings and hoses) for visual damage. - Examine the air filter for conditions requiring service (see AIR FILTER MAINTENANCE to follow). - Perform the VACUUM TEST to follow. - Check for unusual vibrations or noises while operating the lifter.